WeCanCodeIT/CSlides/src/fundamentals/basic-types-and-variables/index.md

 </code></pre>

 <div class="fragment">
-Question time: What is the differance between "a" and 'a'?
+Question time: What is the difference between "a" and 'a'?
 </div>

 ## We should all be here!!